Structure of Event Processors

 * Destructor

-* Marked virtual so that it will be called when MyProducer
+* Marked override so that it will be called when MyProducer

 * is destructed via a pointer of type Producer*